 Your front door is the first impression others have of your home and therefore most custom homes have a custom front door!
-A special front entry arouses their curiosity leading into your home.
+First impression-it sets the expectation.
 This door can be any combination of materials that will hold up to the elements.

 Wood, steel, iron or glass combinations are most often used.
 With contemporary design the oversize pivot door makes an impressive statement.
 Wood species most often used are fir, pine, mahogany and alder.
 The entire framing of the entry needs to be considered for these doors.
 They are not an afterthought!
-Architects and designers or specialty door companies have many ideas.
-The style typically represents the exterior of your home and in most cases is an indication of the interior as well.
+Architects, designers and specialty door companies have door styles and custom options.
+The style should be compatible with the exterior of your home and an indication of the interior.

 Steel door frames can be used for the front entry or other doors, such as the master bedroom or dining room to a patio area.

 French doors are a great traditional look but remember to add screens or side windows/screens for ventilation.

 Arched doors are more expensive for the front entry or interior but add interest and can be used in certain areas for repetition from the front door or windows.

 Use specialty doors for double doors into offices and master suites for added interest.
 If there are space constraints, use bi-fold, pocket doors, barn doors or Shoji doors.

 Fiberglass is a good choice for a weather susceptible exposure.